chrisreedio/socialment/README.md

 Ideal for Laravel and Filament users seeking a straightforward OAuth integration.

+> [!WARNING]
+> Socialment is currently in beta.
+Please report any issues you encounter.
+> Caution is advised if you choose to use this package in production.
+> Azure AD support has been the only tested provider so far.

 #### References

 This package extends [Laravel Socialite](https://laravel.com/docs/master/socialite).
 Socialite currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, and Bitbucket out of the box.